-- Upon enrollment student schedules are assigned; class sizes are limited by state law and Dorsey School of Beauty insists on prompt and regular attendance at both theory and practical classes during all scheduled hours.
+- Class sizes are limited by state law and Dorsey School of Beauty insists on prompt and regular attendance at both theory and practical classes during all scheduled hours.
 Students must "clock" in using the time clock system upon arrival and "clock" out when leaving for the day.
 Each student must clock in/out for himself/herself.
 No student may allow another person to clock in or out on behalf of that student.
-No credit shall be given to students leaving the campus during assigned hours once that student has clocked in. - A 100% attendance rate is expected from all students.
-Attendance below 75% will result in an Attendance Warning as outlined below.
+No credit shall be given to students leaving the campus during assigned hours once that student has clocked in. - Attendance percentages are rounded to the nearest whole number.
+Attendance must be reviewed by the third day of every new module.